“This Jesus God raised up, and of that we all are witnesses.”Acts 2:32 (ESV)

 You might also be interested in looking at April 3, AD 33: Why We Believe We Can Know the Exact Date Jesus Died by Andreas Köstenberger and Justin Taylor.

 In his 2011 post Taylor also linked to a Google map of Jerusalem done by Crossway “pinpointing (to the best of our knowledge) the location of the major events of Holy Week with chronology.”
-That’s now a dead link, but clicking on the image will take you to a map of Passion Week in Google Earth at openbible.info.
+That’s now a dead link, but clicking on the image will take you to a map by Stephen Smith of Passion Week in Google Earth at openbible.info.

 While I was writing on Luke’s account of Jesus entering Jerusalem, I looked at a couple of harmony of the Gospels I own to see how they coordinated the events of Holy Week.
 One was done by A. T. Robertson in 1922 using the KJV, and the other was done by Robert L. Thomas and Stanley Gundry in 1978 using the New American Standard Version.* If you don’t have access to a harmony of the Gospels, in 2010 Justin Taylor harmonized the events of Holy Week in blog posts, summarizing the day and giving the Bible passages.
 Here are links to his work:

 “Thus it is written, that the Christ would suffer and rise again from the dead the third day, and that repentance for forgiveness of sins would be proclaimed in His name to all the nations, beginning from Jerusalem.
 You are witnesses of these things.
 And behold, I am sending forth the promise of My Father upon you; but you are to stay in the city until you are clothed with power from on high.”Luke 24:45–49